Mary, Help of Christians: Observance

 The Church of Notre Dame du Bon Secours in Blosseville, France, was also inaugurated under this Marian title "Help of Christians", dating back to the original church structure in the 13th century.
 It was finalized in 1840 and Pope Benedict XV ultimately granted a pontifical decree that raised the shrine to the status of minor basilica on 12 February 1919.

 The Abbey of Mary Help of Christians, better known as Belmont Abbey, is a small American monastery of Benedictine monks in the town of Belmont, Gaston County, North Carolina, outside of Charlotte, North Carolina.
 The minor basilica of Our Lady Help of Christians is listed on the National Register of Historic Places.
-A chapel dedicated to this namesake Marian title exists at the Basilica of the Immaculate Conception in Washington, D.C., US.
+A chapel dedicated to this Marian title exists at the Basilica of the Immaculate Conception in Washington, D.C., US.

-Under this title, the Virgin Mary is venerated by the Chinese Catholics, particularly at the Shrine of our Lady of Sheshan, the only minor papal basilica in mainland China.
+Under this title, the Virgin Mary is venerated by the Chinese Catholics, particularly at the Shrine of our Lady of Sheshan, the only minor basilica in mainland China.
 In May 2007, Pope Benedict XVI designated 24 May her feast for the Catholics in China, who face persecution and restriction from the Chinese Communist Party.
 Although it is commonly associated with the Catholic Church, the Eastern Orthodox Church has also known the devotion since 1030 in Ukraine, when the country was defended from a barbarian invasion.